-In many areas there are no roads, or navigating the land is extremely difficult.
-Many hunters in the back country or desert ride horses or mules as their dogs hunt.
+In many areas, there are no roads, or navigating the land is extremely difficult.
+Many hunters in the backcountry or desert ride horses or mules as their dogs hunt.
 This allows the hunter to get where the lions are living.
-As hunters ride they can look for sign or clues that a lion has been in the area.
-With a trained eye you can spot tracks, scat, kills, and occasionally scrapes.
+As hunters ride they can look for signs or clues that a lion has been in the area.
+With a trained eye, you can spot tracks, scat, kills, and occasionally scrapes.
 Scrapes or scratches are a method lions use to mark territory.
 I have observed this during mating season or around kills.
 They do this by pulling the surface litter on the ground with their front feet.
 This creates a bare spot on the ground and a hump between their back legs.
-They will urinate, and sometimes defecate on the mound marking it.
-Usually these are strung out outlining a lion’s territory.
+They will urinate and sometimes defecate on the mound marking it.
+Usually, these are strung out outlining a lion’s territory.

 Probably the last and least used method of hunting lions is hiking.
 When there is no other way to cover terrain, it is sometimes beneficial to hike through certain areas and let the dogs run loose hunting.
 I frequently hike hot spots looking for fresh kills and sign.
 It can be physically demanding on both the hunter and the dogs, but it is also very rewarding.

-Unfortunately some states out west have outlawed lion hunting with dogs.
-As a result the states of California, Oregon, and Washington have very high populations of mountain lions.
+Unfortunately, some states out west have outlawed lion hunting with dogs.
+As a result, the states of California, Oregon, and Washington have very high populations of mountain lions.
 This has been a large contributing factor to suffering big game populations.
-These states all have government trappers or paid employees that harvest, and manage lions using dogs.
+These states all have government trappers or paid employees that harvest and manage lions using dogs.
 Why not let wildlife officials and hunters manage the resource?
 It will sell licenses, tags, permits, and equipment.
-Even the implementation of a pursuit season would generate revenue, and provide opportunity to research mountain lion populations.
+Even the implementation of a pursuit season would generate revenue, and provide the opportunity to research mountain lion populations.
 All animals would be released free of injury.